 Travel insurance for deep vein thrombosis, blood clots and pulmonary embolisms

-If you've had a thrombosis in the past, it's worth mentioning this to your travel insurer to ensure that you are covered in the event you develop another clot during your trip which causes the need for medical treatment.
+If you've had a thrombosis in the past, it's worth mentioning this to your travel insurer to make sure that you’re covered just in case you develop another clot during your trip, which causes the need for medical treatment.

-You can compare quotes from a variety of specialist insurers on Medical Travel Compared.
+We’re here to help you compare quotes from a variety of specialist insurers.